May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 Alpine Coaster in Warsaw’s Ochota district

 High ropes courses are a series of challenging obstacles situated in trees that you cross one by one – you move across obstacles, platforms, and bridges constructed in trees.
-We’ve rounded up 7 high ropes courses in Warsaw (in the districts of Praga, Ursynów, Bielany, Ursus, Wesoła, and Powsin) in our quest to help you discover fun outdoor activities in Warsaw.
-And if you are looking for an idea for a day trip from Warsaw, our post includes also 6 rope parks in the vicinity of Warsaw.
+We’ve rounded up seven high ropes courses in Warsaw (in the districts of Praga, Ursynów, Bielany, Ursus, Wesoła, and Powsin) in our quest to help you discover fun outdoor activities in Warsaw.
+And if you are looking for an idea for a day trip from Warsaw, our post also includes six rope parks in the vicinity of Warsaw.
 13 ropes courses in the area of Warsaw.

 Summer shows at Multimedia Fountain Park